-Whalley, Goffe & Dixwell were two of the Regicides who condemned King Charles I to death in 1649.
+Whalley, Goffe & Dixwell were three of the Regicides who condemned King Charles I to death in 1649.
 Their story intersects with my family history and I wrote a short essay about them for one of my university reunions.
 If you click here you will be taken to a pdf of the essay with pictures.

 Archive for October, 2020